jmbredenberg/Mafia-rules/README.md

 ###Disarm:

 If a player says "BANG" to a mafia, they may say "Disarm."
 (They have 10 seconds to say this).
 If they do, then they ask the attempted killer if they are a serial killer.
 If the attempted killer was a serial killer, then the mafia survives.
 If they were not a serial killer, then the mafia still dies.

+###Stalk: (1 use per day)

+Each day, the mafia may choose a target person to stalk.
+This ability works identically to the Stalker role above, and if the target makes a kill it will be reported to Mafia Den.

 ###Don: